 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 As a group, the brand features an average protein content of 64% and a mean fat level of 23%.
 Together, these figures suggest a carbohydrate content of 5% for the overall product line.

 And a fat-to-protein ratio of about 37%.

 Above-average protein.
 Below-average fat.
 And below-average carbs when compared to a typical raw dog food.

-OC Raw Dog Food is a meat-based product using a significant amount of named meats and fish as its main sources of animal protein, thus earning the brand 5 stars.
+OC Raw is a meat-based raw product using a significant amount of various named species as its main sources of animal protein, thus earning the brand 5 stars.

 A Final Word